UpCloudLtd/uks-instructions/README.md

+> [!CAUTION]
+> This repository has been archived.
+All content from this repository has been migrated to [UpCloud's product documentation](https://upcloud.com/docs/products/managed-kubernetes/tutorials/)

 # UpCloud Kubernetes Service examples

 This repository contains sample configurations for Terraform and Kubernetes manifests to get started with our UpCloud Kubernetes Service (UKS).